For these Standards, an adjustment is reasonable in relation to a student with a disability if it balances the interests of all parties affected.

 Adjustment in classroom and learning spaces

 QUESTION: Looking around your classroom, are there any places that a Students with Disability might find difficulty to access?
-Try to do this by selecting a specific disability from one of the LL4All School Support Cards.
+You could also do this by selecting a specific disability from one of the LL4All School Support Cards.

 Adjustment in the curriculum